JuanitaCathy/forger.ai/README.md

 - Commit your changes: git commit -m 'Add some feature'
 - Push to the branch: git push origin feature/YourFeature
 - Open a pull request.

+## 📜 License

+Devorbit is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.